In this article, we will discuss the significant differences between the two prominent certifications in the Agile space:

 Scaled Agile ramework is designed to resolve scaling issues in an agile environment, that were challenging to be sorted by Scrum or such agile frameworks.
 SAFe® not only bridges the breaches/gaps between the teams of a large program but also enhances communication between teams, and improves the predictability & quality of the product.

 Here, there is abundant significance for the release of a product in a sustainably shorter lead time.
 This scaled framework authorizes the organization to bring changes in the work culture starting from the leadership team.
 Additionally, this makes it easier to scale up a company and see steep growth in the team’s productivity.

-Collaboration, synchronisation of alignments, delivery of multiple agile teams, etc can be smoothly done by implementing the SAFe® framework leading to the success of the organisation.
+Collaboration, synchronization of alignments, delivery of multiple agile teams, etc can be smoothly done by implementing the SAFe® framework leading to the success of the organization.